SuperIlu/lib16/README.md

 OPL2 code was ported from [ArduinoOPL2](https://github.com/DhrBaksteen/ArduinoOPL2).

-Be warned: the rad disk access code ist mostly untested, use at you own risk!
+Be warned: the raw disk access code ist mostly untested, use at you own risk!

 ### files/directories
 ```